OpenEvalProject/evals/manuscripts/elife-03553/v2/manuscript.md

 In conclusion, deaminases preferentially target narrow focussed regions throughout the genome independent of the sequence density of deaminase targets.

-## MELs exclusively overlap gene promoters
+### MELs exclusively overlap gene promoters

-There is a well-recognised relationship between AID induced mutations and transcription both in B cells at immunoglobulin genes, and for off-target loci, with mutations preferentially accumulating towards the promoter proximal region of the transcription unit (
+There is a well-recognised relationship between AID induced mutations and transcription both in B cells at immunoglobulin genes, and for off-target loci, with mutations preferentially accumulating towards the promoter proximal region of the transcription unit (Pasqualucci et al., 2001; Rada and Milstein, 2001).
+The transcription link is interpreted as a mechanism that facilitates access of AID due to the generation of single stranded DNA intermediates (Chaudhuri et al., 2003).
+We therefore wondered whether AID induced MELs would be found associated with transcription.
+Contrary to expectation, enrichment analysis reveals that both AID* and sA3G* MELs are depleted within the body of RNA polymerase II (RNAP II) transcribed mRNA genes and rather that the deaminase induced mutations are preferentially associated with promoter regions, with over 76% of deaminase targeted hotspots found at promoters, compared to just 24% for simulated fragments (Figure 3A).

 ![Figure 3.](https://cdn.elifesciences.org/articles/03553/elife-03553-fig3-v2.jpg)

 **Figure 3.:** (A) Proportion of promoters, gene bodies, intergenic regions and replication origins (ARS) harbouring a MEL (green) or not (grey) for AID* and sA3G* datasets vs the expected distribution (sim.AID*sA3G*) determined by Monte Carlo simulation of equivalent sized fragments for each MEL dataset distributed randomly across the genome.
 (B) Density of mutations in relation to their distance to the nearest transcription start site (TSS) of mRNA (RNAP II) transcripts compared to the density relative to transcription termination sites (TTS).
 Data includes all mutations in addition to MELs.
 (C) Deaminase mutations relative to the TATA or TATA-like element for each RNAP II promoters (Rhee and Pugh, 2012) compared to the mutation distance distribution aligned to the transcription start site (TSS).
 (D) Proportion of AID* or sA3G* mutable motifs within RNAP II promoter regions, centred on the TATA-elements (Rhee and Pugh, 2012).
 Total number of mutations for each dataset is shown at each position (black line).
 (E) Relative transcription rates (see methods) at RNAP II promoters targeted by MELs compared to relative transcription rates for all RNAP II genes in gal induced conditions (García-Martínez et al., 2004).
-(F) Relative enrichment of RNAP II and RNAP II CTD phosphorylation (S2P, S5P and S7P) in promoters containing AID* (red) and sA3G* (black) MELs and all RNAP II promoters (grey) ranked according to transcriptional activity (García-Martínez et al., 2004).DOI: http://dx.doi.org/10.7554/eLife.03553.008
+(F) Relative enrichment of RNAP II and RNAP II CTD phosphorylation (S2P, S5P and S7P) in promoters containing AID* (red) and sA3G* (black) MELs and all RNAP II promoters (grey) ranked according to transcriptional activity (García-Martínez et al., 2004).

 ![Figure 3—figure supplement 1.](https://cdn.elifesciences.org/articles/03553/elife-03553-fig3-figsupp1-v2.jpg)

 **Figure 3—figure supplement 1.:** Proportion of AID* or sA3G* mutable motifs around replication origins (ARS), depicted as in Figure 3D.
-Total number of mutations for each dataset is shown for at position (black line, scale as in Figure 3D).DOI: http://dx.doi.org/10.7554/eLife.03553.009
+Total number of mutations for each dataset is shown for at position (black line, scale as in Figure 3D).

 ![Figure 3—figure supplement 2.](https://cdn.elifesciences.org/articles/03553/elife-03553-fig3-figsupp2-v2.jpg)

 **Figure 3—figure supplement 2.:** Mutations are grouped according to the TAF1 enrichment status (data from Rhee and Pugh, 2012) with the line colour depicting the mutator (AID*, red; sA3G*, black; EMS, blue).
-Data includes all mutations in addition to MELs.DOI: http://dx.doi.org/10.7554/eLife.03553.010
+Data includes all mutations in addition to MELs.

 ![Figure 3—figure supplement 3.](https://cdn.elifesciences.org/articles/03553/elife-03553-fig3-figsupp3-v2.jpg)

 **Figure 3—figure supplement 3.:** Enrichment of (A) deaminase, (B) serine 5 phosphorylated RNAPII and (C) Histone H3 at MEL promoters, unmutated promoters and intergenic regions.
 Enrichment is shown relative to input chromatin (B and C) or further normalised to control cell lines (A).
-Data from 2–3 independent experiments.DOI: http://dx.doi.org/10.7554/eLife.03553.011
+Data from 2–3 independent experiments.

 ![Figure 3—figure supplement 4.](https://cdn.elifesciences.org/articles/03553/elife-03553-fig3-figsupp4-v2.jpg)

 **Figure 3—figure supplement 4.:** (A) Frequency of each yeast transcription factor at individual promoters as described in (Venters et al., 2011) (blue dots) compared with the frequency that the transcription factor appears in the promoter of genes containing AID* (red dots) and sA3G* (black dots) MELs.
 Factors are ordered according to number of binding sites in all promoters.
 Basal transcription factors are the most commonly associated with deaminase targeted promoters (labelled).
 (B) Transcription rates of genes grouped according to Spt16 promoter occupancy and presence of MELs.
 (C) List of transcription factors found to vary in occupancy at MEL targeted promoters vs their overall frequency at all yeast promoters (Venters dataset).
-Transcription factors showing ±10% variation which are present in at least 25% of MELs are listed.DOI: http://dx.doi.org/10.7554/eLife.03553.012
+Transcription factors showing ±10% variation which are present in at least 25% of MELs are listed.

 Initiation of replication also transiently generates single stranded DNA at defined locations.
 However, there is no enrichment of mutated hotspots associated with replication origins (ARS) (Figure 3A).
 Although this could reflect the relative depletion of mutable motifs within ARS core consensus sequence, we find similar densities of mutable cytosines within the broader sequence context encompassing 200–300 base pairs nucleosome depleted regions associated with functional origins (Figure 3—figure supplement 1), suggesting that single strand availability provided by melting the DNA by the ORC complex might not be sufficient to efficiently target the deaminases.